algolia/angular-instantsearch/community-website/src/community-project-boilerplate-docgen/src/widgets/configure.md

 Any of the searchParameters added to this widget will be forwarded to Algolia.
 For more information on the different parameters that can be set, have a look at the [reference](https://www.algolia.com/doc/api-client/javascript/search#search-parameters).

+You can dynamically update the `searchParameters` Object and a new search will be triggered.

 ## Options

 | Attributes           | Type       | Description